-RRF has two deadlines, the last Monday in September (Monday, September 25, 2023) and the first Monday in March (Monday, March 4, 2024) and the and the.
+RRF has two deadlines, the first Monday in March (Monday, March 4, 2024) and last Monday in September (Monday, September 30, 2024).
 The proposal is submitted through UW's grant processing system, SAGE, and requires Dean/Director approval.
 Be sure to alert them and the Office of Research in advance!